Paraná (state)

 Paraná ([paɾɐˈna]) is one of the 26 states of Brazil, in the south of the country.
-It is bordered in the north by São Paulo state, in the east by the Atlantic Ocean, in the south by Santa Catarina state and the province of Misiones, Argentina, and in the west by Mato Grosso do Sul and Paraguay, with the Paraná River as its western boundary.
+It is bordered in the north by São Paulo state, in the east by the Atlantic Ocean, in the south by Santa Catarina state and the Argentine province of Misiones, and in the west by Mato Grosso do Sul and Paraguay, with the Paraná River as its western boundary.
 It is subdivided into 399 municipalities, and its capital is the city of Curitiba.
 Other major cities are Londrina, Maringá, Ponta Grossa, Cascavel, São José dos Pinhais and Foz do Iguaçu.
 The state is home to 5.4% of the Brazilian population and generates 6.2% of the Brazilian GDP.

 Crossed by the Tropic of Capricorn, Paraná has what is left of the araucaria forest, one of the most important subtropical forests in the world.
 At the border with Argentina is the National Park of Iguaçu, considered by UNESCO as a World Heritage Site.
 40 km from there, at the border with Paraguay, the largest dam in the world was built, the Hidroelétrica de Itaipu (Itaipu Hydroelectric Dam).
 The crime rate is considered low by Brazilian standards and the state is one of the most developed ones in the nation, ranking 4th in gross domestic product, only behind the states of Rio de Janeiro, São Paulo and Minas Gerais.

 History

 Before the discovery of the region by European explorers, indigenous populations inhabited the region for thousands of years.
 This included the Carijó in the lands closer to the sea, from the Tupi group, and the Caingangues in the interior, who belonged to the Jê group.

 Colonisation of the state by settlers started in the 16th century, but was mainly confined to the coasts.
-Being a region mostly abandoned by the Portuguese, the region was explored by other European countries, who searched primarily for Pau brasil.
-The most noteworthy presence was that of the Spanish, which brought with them jesuits.
+Being a region mostly abandoned by the Portuguese, the region was explored by other European countries, who searched primarily for brazilwood.
+The most noteworthy presence was that of the Spanish, which brought with them Jesuits.
 Soon, Jesuit reductions were opened in the western and south-western parts of the state, whose territory largely belonged to the Spanish crown.
 In 1554, Domingo Martínez de Irala founded the town of Ontiveros, one league away from the Guaíra Falls.

 In the 1940s, the northern part of the state was settled as a result of the expansion of the São Paulo coffee industry.
 The south-eastern part of the state was settled as a result of migration from Rio Grande do Sul.